April 2020 to Ongoing – Avoidable Deaths from the Effect of the COVID-19 Pandemic and Lockdown in India

 The aim of this research project is to study the current number of avoidable deaths from COVID-19, and the current number of unavoidable deaths from COVID-19 in India and Odisha.
 The number of deaths from COVID-19 is understood through the lens of the Avoidable Deaths Framework (ADF), one that understands disaster deaths are both avoidable and unavoidable.
+The research questions this project seeks to answer are as follows:

 24 July 2020 – We are pleased to announce that the School of Business Research Ethics Committee of the University of Leicester has granted ethical approval for the research projected titled “Studying Avoidable Deaths From The Impact of COVID19 and Lockdown in India and Odisha” (Ethics reference: 27314-nsrb1-ss/bu:innovation,technology&ops).